 Robert underwent open-heart surgery to replace his aortic valve with a mechanical heart valve.
 His recovery included cardiac rehabilitation, medication and lifestyle modifications.
 He dropped contact sports and started watching his intake of vitamin K, which can interfere with blood-thinning medications called anticoagulants.

 Robert later learned he had a second problem called an aortic dissection and has since had two more major surgeries.
 An aortic dissection is a separation of the inner and outer lining of the aorta.
 Blood pushes between those layers, causing circulation problems.
 Hear Robert describe his frightening experience and how he wants everyone to be aware of the symptoms of aortic dissection:

 A voice for the cause

 When Robert researched his condition, he realized that many people in his shoes never live to tell about it.
-He became a patient advocate for aortic health and founded the National Organization for Aortic Awareness.
+He became a patient advocate for aortic health and founded the National Organization for Aortic Awareness(link opens in new window).
 A passionate speaker and hospital volunteer, Robert conducts seminars to teach people about their heart health and visits patients facing open-heart surgery.
 As a former American Heart Association Heart Valve Patient Ambassador, Epps offered hope to other heart patients.